 Start large.
 What industry/ies are they in?
 What country/s are they from?
 What size business?
 What annual turn-over?
 What growth rate?
 What’s their seniority?
 What problems/requirements do they need/have that would allow them to invest in your solution?
 These broader factors tell you several key things – firstly, can you get them all into one persona?
 If you have loads of industries or plenty of use cases, you may struggle, so categorize them as best you can.
-Also allow for brackets – factors such as business size for example can be a large range – 10-1000 head-count, if it gives a figure you can utilize, the numbers can be any!
+Also, allow for brackets – factors such as business size, for example, can be a large range – 10-1000 head-count, if it gives a figure you can utilize, the numbers can be any!
 These big factors tell you the overall facts, so you can do some broad analysis.
-“Our desired audience stems from X industry, so let’s no invest in that advert aimed at the Y industry”.
+“Our desired audience stems from X industry, so let’s not invest in that advert aimed at the Y industry”.
 You will already start to pick up on places you could be more effective – you might even discover some things you didn’t even know before!

 Then go into finer detail

 Get specific, and close in what’s needed for your sales process to run smoothly.
 What’s their job title?
-Are they the main decision maker?
+Are they the main decision-maker?
 What’s their budget?
 What’s their timescale?
 What hours do they work?
 What’s their preferred method of contact?
 Go as deep as you like – the more detail the better!
 Of course, you’ll never find the perfect prospect that matches all these factors exactly, but knowing the finer details helps you take the best actions in tracking them down.
 Look at it like fishing – if you know your ideal fish likes a specific sort of bate, offered to them in a certain way you know how to prepare your rod before casting it out blindly into the river.
 You’ll still catch fish, but you stand a better chance of catching the perfect one.

 Once your buyer personas are all agreed, then you can start putting them into action across your departments.
-The sooner you do this the better, then you’ll see the holes your buyer personas can’t fill, and come back to update them.
+The sooner you do this the better, then you’ll see the holes your buyer personas can’t fill and come back to update them.
 It’s important to re-convene together regularly to check up on your buyer personas; with changes in technology, and product advancements, things will undoubtedly change, so audit personas regularly.